 4. Workflow automation

-A free online Gantt chart software is great for helping you plan straightforward projects, but you can’t manage multiple projects spread across different teams.
+A free online Gantt chart software is great for helping you plan straightforward projects, but you may find yourself needing more features and capabilities.
+This is especially the case if you manage multiple projects across different teams.